thoukydides/homebridge-aeg-robot/README.md

 This is an early prototype.
 Functionality, configuration options, and mapping to HomeKit services, may change between releases.
 It may be necessary to manually delete Homebridge cache files and/or modify the `config.json` file when upgrading.

-Only the AEG/Electrolux cloud API is supported.
+Earlier versions of this plugin used the same API as the [AEG](https://apps.apple.com/gb/app/aeg/id1599494494) iPhone app (which replaced the [AEG Wellbeing](https://apps.apple.com/gb/app/aeg-wellbeing/id1494284929) app), enabling the same functionality as that app, but its authorization mechanism has now been blocked.
+This plugin now uses the [Electrolux Group API](https://developer.electrolux.one/) that has been documented for use by third-party developers, but its capabilities are far more limited.

 This plugin cannot communicate directly with the robot via a local network connection.

 ## Changelog